Say hola to an in-depth understanding of the Hispanic world.

 Build an awesome résumé

-Get Waterloo’s Diploma in Spanish-English Translation — one of only 2 such diplomas in Canada.
-Or go the co-op route and gain 5 terms of work experience.
+Get Waterloo’s Diploma in Spanish-English Translation — one of only two such diplomas in Canada.
+Or choose the co-op program and gain 20 months of work experience.

 Immerse yourself in Spanish